worldbank/povcalnet/docs/index.md

 the Poverty and Equity Global Practice, which is responsible for the gathering and harmonization of the underlying survey data.

+PovcalNet reports the following measures at the chosen poverty line:
+- Headcount ratio
+- Poverty Gap
+- Squared Poverty Gap
+- Watts index

+It also reports these inequality measures:
+- Gini index
+- mean log deviation
+- decile shares

+The underlying welfare aggregate is per capita household income or consumption expressed in 2011 PPP-adjusted USD.
+Poverty lines are expressed in daily amounts, while means and medians are monthly.

+For more information on the definition of the indicators, click [here](http://iresearch.worldbank.org/PovcalNet/Docs/dictionary.html)
+For more information on the methodology, click [here](http://iresearch.worldbank.org/PovcalNet/methodology.aspx)

+To download `povcalnet` R package click [here](https://worldbank.github.io/povcalnetR/)

 ## Installation

 ### From SSC (Not yet available)